-Hielscher produces ultrasonic devices for the homogenization of any sample volume from for batch or inline processing.
-Laboratory ultrasonic devices can be used for volumes from 1.5mL to approx. 2L.
-Ultrasonic industrial devices are used for the process development and production of batches from 0.5 to approx 2000L or flow rates from 0.1L to 20m³ per hour.
+Hielscher produces ultrasonic homogenizers for the homogenization of any sample volume for batch or inline processing.
+Laboratory ultrasonic homogenizers can be used for volumes from 1.5mL to approx. 5L.
+Ultrasonic industrial homogenizers are used for the process development and production of batches from 0.5 to approx 2000L or flow rates from 0.1L to 20m³ per hour.

 |Batch Volume||Flow Rate||Recommended Devices|